Santa visited Dingwall and Conon Bridge in the days leading up to Christmas.

-This event is organised by the MEMBERS OF THE ROTARY CLUB OF DINGWALL.
-All of the donations that we collect will be deposited in the Club's charity account.
+This event was organised by the MEMBERS OF THE ROTARY CLUB OF DINGWALL.
+All of the donations that we collected will be deposited in the Club's charity account.
 Although our main aim is to provide that magic moment for the little ones when Santa stops at fixed locations in their village or town to wave and say hello, we are also grateful for any donations we receive.
 Rest assured that the money you donate will be used throughout the year for very many good local causes, including activities and requests from the children and young people within our area.

 From the Dingwall Rotarians to everyone in our area, all the very best for 2026